jbterrylin/LuluSimpleAccountingSystem/README.md

 # LuluSimpleAccountingSystem

+thing to do:
+    save should be delete and save
+    let processor become singleton

 This is simple accounting system (Can call it accounting? im not sure also hahaha).
 Do in 1 day.
 Easy to input.
 Out data and processed data in csv.